MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/content-page.md

 ## Show a native loading indicator

 You can configure and show a native loading indicator to a tab.
-Starting with [manifest schema v1.7](../../../resources/schema/manifest-schema.md), you can provide a [native loading indicator](../../../resources/schema/manifest-schema.md#showloadingindicator).
+You can provide a [native loading indicator](../../../resources/schema/manifest-schema.md#showloadingindicator) starting with [manifest schema v1.7](../../../resources/schema/manifest-schema.md).
 For example, [tab content page](#integrate-your-code-with-teams), [configuration page](configuration-page.md), [removal page](removal-page.md), and [dialogs in tabs](../../../task-modules-and-cards/task-modules/task-modules-tabs.md).

 > [!NOTE]
 >